 Please refer to the management report and Part A of the Notes to the Financial Statements for further information.

-For segment reporting purposes, the investee is posted in the column that includes the "Capital Release Unit".
+For segment reporting purposes, the investee was shown in 2020 in the column that includes the "Capital Release Unit".

 12.1 Non-current assets held for sale and disposal groups: breakdown by type of assets